tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 Additionally, many machine learning algorithms and models are sensitive to input features with wide ranges of numbers.
 A best practice for preparing the numerical input data is to normalize all of the data to the same scale.
 This prevents any single feature from dominating the others.

-Tell students that we will use `pandas` and the `preprocessing` library of `sklearn` to encode text and categorical data as numbers and to normalize all numerical inputs to the same scale.
+Tell students that we will use `Pandas` and the `preprocessing` library of `sklearn` to encode text and categorical data as numbers, and to normalize all numerical inputs to the same scale.
 These preprocessing steps are critical for many machine learning algorithms.

 Open the Jupyter notebook and highlight the following: